P10T4/gasless-token/README.md

     ERC20 token = ERC20(tokenAddress);
     require(token.transferFrom(_msgSender(), destinationAddress, transferAmount), 'Transfer failed');
 }

+// in Relay Recipient, since it is a relayed call, msg.sender will be the Forwarder contract instead of the user.
+// To retrieve the actual frontend user, we need to use _msgSender() to access the original msg sender
 ```

 However, this will not work for us because the `transferFrom` call will only work provided that the `_msgSender()` has previously approved some allowance to the relay recipient contract.
 This means that the user has to manually call the `approve` function in the ERC20 token contract, and that function invocation will incur gas fees, which then violates the primary aim of this project in the first place.